bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Documentation information

 In many of the examples shown in BootstrapVue's documentation, you may see the use of CSS classes such as `ml-2`, `py-1`, etc. These are Bootstrap v4.3 utility classes that help control padding, margins, positioning and more.
 You can find information on these classes in the [Utility Classes](/docs/reference/utility-classes) reference section.

-Many of the examples in this documentation are _live_ and can be editted in-place for for an ehnahced learning eperience.
+Many of the examples in this documentation are _live_ and can be edited in-place for for an enhanced learning experience.

 BootstrapVue also provides an [interactive playground](/play) where you can experiment with the various components and export your results to JSFiddle, CodePen, and/or CodeSandbox.

 ## Important HTML globals

 Bootstrap v4.3 CSS employs a handful of important global styles and settings that you’ll need to be aware of when using it, all of which are almost exclusively geared towards the normalization of cross browser styles.
 Refer to the following sub-sections for details.

 ### HTML5 doctype